RS485 Wiring, Communication, and Differences with RS232

 4. **Electrical Signal Technology**

-One important factor for checking reliability is noise immunity.
+One key factor in checking reliability is noise immunity.
 RS232 uses single-ended or unbalanced signaling.
-This makes it more vulnerable to issues like ground loops, which reduces its noise resistance.
-On the other hand, RS485 uses balanced differential signaling.
-This improves its ability to resist noise.
-This design helps cancel out common-mode noise, leading to better performance in noisy environments.
+This makes it more prone to problems like ground loops, which lowers its noise resistance.

 5. **Device Connectivity**